-Four indicators are used in this chapter.
-They are: intentional injury child mortality, criminal victimisation, perceptions of safety and road casualties.
-The first three indicators combine to provide a picture of the level and impact of violence in the community.
-Together, the indicators directly address the question of how free New Zealanders are from victimisation, abuse, violence and avoidable injury.
+Four indicators are used in this chapter: intentional injury child mortality, criminal victimisation, perceptions of safety, and road casualties.
+The first three indicators provide a picture of the level and impact of violence in the community.

-Child maltreatment, or child abuse and neglect, causes physical and psychological harm which is often long-lasting.81 Child maltreatment varies in both its nature and degree of severity.
-One of the most severe forms of child maltreatment is violence against children that leads to a fatality.
+Child maltreatment, or child abuse and neglect, causes physical and psychological harm that is often long-lasting.82 Child maltreatment varies in its nature and severity.
+The most severe form of child maltreatment is violence against children that leads to a fatality.
 The indicator of child maltreatment used in this chapter is the intentional injury child mortality rate.

-Measuring criminal victimisation from Police records is difficult, as many crimes are not reported to the Police.
-This is particularly true of burglary, domestic violence and child abuse.
+Measuring criminal victimisation from police records is difficult, as many crimes are not reported to the police.
+This is particularly true of domestic violence, sexual violence and child abuse.
 The second indicator uses survey results to give a more comprehensive picture of the level of criminal victimisation in society, including the level of violence.

 The third indicator is perceptions of safety.
-Feeling unsafe harms quality of life by producing anxiety and reducing people's options in life.
-However, there is some evidence fear is often not linked to the actual risk of becoming a crime victim - for example, people may feel unsafe and have their quality of life reduced even when the actual likelihood of their being victimised is relatively small.
+Feeling unsafe harms people's quality of life by producing anxiety and reducing their options in life.
+However, there is some evidence that fear is not necessarily linked to the actual risk of becoming a crime victim.
+For example, people may feel unsafe and have their quality of life reduced even when the actual likelihood of their being victimised is relatively small.

-People should also be able to live in a society where they are free from the risk of avoidable death or injury.
+People should also be able to live in a society free from the risk of avoidable death or injury.
 The leading cause of avoidable injury and death is motor vehicle crashes.
-In economic terms, the social cost of motor vehicle crashes has been estimated at \$3.1 billion annually.
-82 The final indicator is road casualties.
+In economic terms, the social cost of motor vehicle crashes has been estimated at \$3.1 billion annually.83 The final indicator is road casualties.